How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Summary of main results

-In a related but different vein, \cite{abbe2022merged}, building upon the earlier work of \cite{abbe2021staircase} show how a ``staircase" property of target functions characterizes the sample complexity for infinite width two-layer networks trained by SGD, a.k.a. the mean-field regime \cite{mei2018mean,chizat2018global,rotskoff2018trainability,sirignano2020mean}).
-Their focus, however, was on the peculiar case of {\it sparse boolean functions} depending solely on linear coefficients, without considering direction-specific specialization.
-More recently, \cite{abbe2023sgd} provided partial results for the case of isotropic Gaussian data, always in the regime of one-pass SGD, involving basis-dependent projections.
-Here we consider the more generic case of multi-index target functions with Gaussian data with large-batch SGD, without the use of a knowledge of the basis, and show that a ``directional staircase" behavior arises when iterating a few giant gradient steps, while a related, but definitely different, picture arises with single steps depending on the batch size.
-We also provide a sharp characterization of when this phenomenon appears for multi-index targets and networks trained under large batch SGD, and provide a bound on the resulting generalization error.

-Similar to the ``summary statistics" approach in \cite{saad.solla_1995_line,BenArous2021,ben2022high}, our analysis is based upon the concentration of the overlaps of the neurons with the target subspace and their norms, instead of the concentration of the full gradient vector considered in recent works such as \cite{abbe2022merged,damian2022neural}, removing any requirements on the constants in the sample complexity for alignment along the target subspace.
+\review{In a related but different vein, \cite{abbe2022merged, abbe2021staircase} showed how the ``staircase" property of target functions characterizes the sample complexity for two-layer networks trained with one-pass SGD, both for small and large batch sizes.
+Their focus, however, was on the case of {\it sparse boolean functions}.
+Recently, \cite{abbe2023sgd} provided a partial extension of these results to two-layer neural networks trained with batch one SGD on isotropic Gaussian data.
+Our work differs in important points.
+First, we consider general multi-index target functions on isotropic Gaussian data.
+Second, we consider large batch SGD.
+Our Theorem 7 operates in a similar setting as Theorem 9 in \cite{abbe2022merged} with $p=\mathcal{O}(1)$, but without assuming the knowledge of the basis or the validity of the mean-field limiting equations.
+Our result shows that a ``directional staircase" behavior arises when iterating a few giant gradient steps, while a related, but different, picture arises with a single step depending on the batch size.} We also provide a sharp characterization of when this phenomenon appears for multi-index targets and networks trained under large batch SGD, and provide a bound on the resulting generalization error. \review{Furthermore, our Theorem 12 precisely characterizes the effect of $p=\mathcal{O}(d)$ neurons for a single gradient step.} \\ Akin to the ``summary statistics" approach in \cite{saad.solla_1995_line,BenArous2021,ben2022high}, our analysis is based upon the concentration of the overlaps of the neurons with the target subspace and their norms, instead of the concentration of the full gradient vector considered in recent works such as \cite{abbe2022merged,damian2022neural}, removing any requirements on the constants in the sample complexity for alignment along the target subspace.